HillbillyLakes/hl_vehicles/README.md

 transmission, axles, wheels, and other things that make a vehicles are represented in the scene tree by individual components.

-The demo scene uses other add-ons and CCO/CC-By 3.0 assets for the purpose of demonstrating usage of this add-on.
+The demo scene uses other MIT add-ons and CCO/CC-By 3.0 assets for the purpose of demonstrating usage of this add-on.

 Current features:
 * Independent suspension